openhab/openhab-addons/bundles/org.openhab.binding.souliss/README.md

 ## Manual Things Configuration

-If after discovery your thing is not listed you can add it manually.
-You have to choose it from the available things.
-First gateway, after items!
-To configure Gateway you can leave default value on Thing ID and write your value on "IP or Host Name" and "Gateway port".

-To configure a typical (items) you have to choice your "Name" and "Location", you have to choice your "Gateway" and insert correct "Thing ID".

 Thing ID is [node]-[slot]
 For example, if you have two nodes and you want configure a typical on second node at slot seven, you must write Thing ID: